 Pushups in Freeletics Bodyweight

 At Freeletics, we’re all about technique and movement quality.
 When performing a pushup, your elbows should always face backwards and stay close to your body.
 Why?
 Because this puts your shoulders in a stable, natural and healthy position, therefore lowering the chances of an injury occurring.
 If your arms are spread out to the side, this puts a huge pressure on the tissue structure as well as the ligaments and shoulder joint.
 But aren’t these kind of pushups harder?
 While this may be true, safety should always come first.
 Overtime the more you practice, the more strength you will build and the easier pushups will become.
 So remember: always keep your elbows close to your body.

 Another Freeletics fact: Ever wondered why we want your chest to touch the ground with every repetition?
 The reason for this is that it’s easier to make every repetition count since everyone will have the same range of motion.

 Watch the Tutorial Video

-In case you’re still wondering how the perfect pushup should look, watch the tutorial video or head over to our Blog where you’ll find the most common pushup mistakes you should definitely avoid.
+In case you’re still wondering how the perfect pushup should look, watch the tutorial video or read this article where you’ll find the most common pushup mistakes you should definitely avoid.